 TSERA INDIANS.
 The Tsera Indians are known only from records of the La Salle expedition.
 According to these documents, the Tseras lived inland well to the north or northeast of Matagorda Bay, probably near the Brazos River.
 On Henri Joutel's list of tribes Tsera was followed by Bocherete (Bocrette), and in some French and Spanish books a hybrid name was unfortunately produced-Tserabocherete or Tserabocrette.
 The linguistic and cultural affiliations of both Tsera and Bocherete Indians remain undetermined.

-The following, adapted from the Chicago Manual of Style, 15th edition, is the preferred citation for this article.Thomas N. Campbell, "TSERA INDIANS," Handbook of Texas Online (http://www.tshaonline.org/handbook/online/articles/bmt79), accessed May 18, 2013.
-Published by the Texas State Historical Association.
+The following, adapted from the Chicago Manual of Style, 15th edition, is the preferred citation for this article.Handbook of Texas Online, Thomas N. Campbell, "Tsera Indians," accessed February 25, 2017, http://www.tshaonline.org/handbook/online/articles/bmt79.

 Uploaded on June 15, 2010.
 Published by the Texas State Historical Association.